XJTUOSV-SSEer/.github/profile/README.md

 </p>

 ## 🧙Our Members
-* Yangxu, Ph.D. student in Xi'an Jiaotong University.
+* XuYang, Ph.D. student in Xi'an Jiaotong University.
-* WangQiuhao, Master student in Xi'an Jiaotong University.
+* QiuhaoWang, Master student in Xi'an Jiaotong University.
-* WangAo, Master student in Xi'an Jiaotong University.
+* AoWang, Master student in Xi'an Jiaotong University.

 ## 🙋‍♀️Our research and interest